ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

       grunt.registerTask('default', ['cssmin'])
     }

-Notice that `grunt.loadTasks` loads files from `tasks` directory, but never assigns it to our actual Grunt config.
+Notice that `grunt.loadTasks` loads files from `tasks` directory, but never assign it to our actual Grunt config.

 Compare it with a way `load-grunt-configs` works: